inseven/incontext/README.md

 - Show progress when rendering by default instead of logging for every file
 - Address TODOs in code
 - Test resolving relative paths '.'
+- Write up Info.plist experiments
+- Ensure the build fails even if the build script fails silently (perhaps I could use the presence of a file to indicate success and check this in GitHub?)
+- Check the notarization response and fetch the error in the case of a failure
+- Support building to a custom build destination; this will make it much easier to use for GitHub Pages based deployments

 ### Improvements